User37som/libbitcoin/bx-stealth-decode.md

 The stealth address standard is not finalized.
 The most recent revision aligns the `version` byte with that of standard payment addresses.
 Previously stealth addresses used the version `42` for mainnet and `43` for testnet.

 See also [stealth-encode](bx-stealth-encode).

+NOTICE: THERE IS A SUBTLE SCHEMA CHANGE IN VERSION3 ("spend" -> "spends").

 ### Example 1
 scan key is spend key, version 42 (previous standard)
 ```sh